Monitoring the calibration of probability forecasts with an application to concept drift detection involving image classification: Calibration background

 Equation (\ref{eq:llo}) shows how a single probability prediction $x$ is recalibrated on the basis of parameters $\delta$ and $\gamma$ to obtain the adjusted forecast $g(x;\delta,\gamma)$.
 Statistical approaches to the calibration problem arise when a collection of such data are used to form a likelihood function that can be used for (i) calibration assessment, which can be achieved by likelihood ratio testing, (ii) recalibration, which basically amounts to maximum likelihood, and (iii) calibration CUSUM chart development (next section).
 Consider predictions $\mathbf{x} = <x_1,\ldots,x_n>^T$ and binary outcomes $\mathbf{y} = <y_1,\ldots,y_n>^T$.
 For independent outcome data stored in random vector $\mathbf{y}$, this leads to a Bernoulli likelihood with event probability $g(x;\delta,\gamma)$:

 We next illustrate the calibration assessment (i.e., testing) and recalibration using an image classification problem.
-We consider the CIFAR-10 data \citep{Krizhevsky2009cifar}.
+We consider the CIFAR-10 data \parencite{Krizhevsky2009cifar}.
 While we describe this data more thoroughly in Section \ref{sec:case_study}, here we examine the calibration status of the 10,000 test set predictions from a CNN that was trained to classify the CIFAR 10 images as vehicles (events) versus animals (non-events).
 CNNs produce confidence scores $x$ that are between zero and one but are not expected to necessarily be well calibrated as predicted probabilities, so this analysis shows how to recalibrate these confidence scores.

-We conduct this analysis using the \textbf{BRcal} \citep{Guthrie2024brcal} software package from CRAN, due to its convenient implementation of calibration methods.
-(Note we use \textbf{BRcal} for MLE recalibration and not boldness recalibration that was the main contribution of \cite{Guthrie2024boldness}.)
+We conduct this analysis using the \textbf{BRcal} \parencite{Guthrie2024brcal} software package from CRAN, due to its convenient implementation of calibration methods.
+(Note we use \textbf{BRcal} for MLE recalibration and not boldness recalibration that was the main contribution of \textcite{Guthrie2024boldness}.)
 Maximizing the log likelihood function based on Equation (\ref{eq:likelihood}) is about as complex as logistic regression and thus can be implemented with standard optimization routines.

 Figure \ref{fig:fig3} contains two panels that summarize the calibration status and recalibration of CNN confidence scores $x$ and recalibrated predictions $p$ for the 10,000 images in the CIFAR-10 test set.
+We note that a model is only calibrated if the data plausibly fall on the x=y line as this is the line that implies confidence scores correspond to the actual probability of events.
 The CNN confidence scores $\mathbf{x}$ are badly calibrated.
 The left panel shows the recalibration curve, which is the LLO function in Equation (\ref{eq:llo}) with maximum likelihood estimates $\hat{\delta}=0.89$ and $\hat{\gamma}=0.17$ plugged in.
 When predictions are uncalibrated, maximizing the likelihood in (\ref{eq:likelihood}) provides the shift value $\hat{\delta}$ and scale value $\hat{\gamma}$ that bring the $\mathbf{x}$ predictions in line with the observed $\mathbf{y}$ outcomes.
 Then, the recalibrated prediction corresponding to the $i\text{th}$ observation $p_i$ is